matkuliak/matkuliak.github.io/README.md

 # Welcome to my docs!

 These pages are supposed to serve as a showcase of my work.
 It should be the second thing you read after my CV or LinkedIn.
-It is an edited fork of [FRINX's github](https://github.com/FRINXio/frinxio.github.io) that I developed and maintain.
+It is an edited fork of [FRINX's github](https://github.com/FRINXio/frinxio.github.io) that I developed and maintained.
 Feel free to look around.

 :sparkles: [!badge text="My CV" target="blank"](https://github.com/matkuliak/matkuliak.github.io/blob/main/Matej_Ma%C5%A5kuliak_Technical_Writer.pdf) :sparkles: